GoogleChrome/web.dev/src/site/content/en/blog/virtualkeyboard/index.md

   - capabilities
 ---

-Devices like tablets or cellphones typically have a virtual keyboard that can be used to type text.
+Devices like tablets or cellphones typically have a virtual keyboard for typing text.
 Unlike a physical keyboard that is always present and always the same, a virtual keyboard appears and disappears, dependent on the user's actions, to which it can also adapt dynamically, for example, based on the